5 Essential Goals I Work on All Year Long

 * * *

 I like to set goals and stretch myself; to learn new things by taking on-line classes, reading and always trying to know myself and grow.
-It’s an inspiring thing for me and with the New Year just starting I’m taking action again about these 5 things that are crucial to my life all year long.
+It’s an inspiring thing for me – taking action, all the time, about these 5 things that are crucial to my life.

 1. Minding my own business